 Sustainability & Eco-Friendliness at the Basement

 At Sports Basement, being green extends way past the color of our logo and into the very heart of our business.
 We’re not just green to get a fancy title or certification (although, we have won a few!).
-We’re green because that's just who we are.
 It comes naturally to us to make environmentally-friendly choices, because, well, we're real big fans of the environment.
-It's kind of our favorite place to be.
 That’s why you’ll see our funky signs on reused cardboard and all kinds of recycling collection bins to help divert recyclable stuff from landfills.
 We know our Basementeers are passionate about it too, since you've nominated more than 30 conservation organizations to become part of our Basementeer Beneficiary program!

 Read on to learn more about what we’re doing to become a more sustainable, environmentally friendly company.

 How you help us help the planet:

 When you first walk into a Sports Basement store and take a peek next our registers, you’ll find quite a few collection bins for all kinds of things from corks & tennis balls to clothing & bar wrappers.
 (To see what your local Sports Basement collects just click on your store’s page!):